tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 To construct the signature string of a user delegation SAS, create the string-to-sign from the fields that make up the request, encode the string as UTF-8, and then compute the signature by using the HMAC-SHA256 algorithm.
 The fields that are included in the string-to-sign must be URL-decoded.

 The fields that are required in the string-to-sign depend on the service version that's used for authorization (`sv` field).
-The following sections describe the string-to-sign configuration for service versions that support the user delegation SAS.
+The following sections describe the string-to-sign configuration for versions that support the user delegation SAS.

-#### Versions 2020-12-06 and later
+#### Version 2020-12-06 and later

-The string-to-sign for authorization versions 2020-12-06 and later has the following format:
+The string-to-sign for authorization version 2020-12-06 and later has the following format:

 ```
 StringToSign =  signedPermissions + "\n" +